 “Its tore!”
 Ben kicks me again.

 Despite my plea, he goes ahead and tears it anyway.
 “That’s for saying tear instead of tore.”
 I wince when he tears another one.
 “That’s for being a loser.”
 He rips out four.
-“And that’s… well, that’s for being a stupid loser.”
+“And that’s… well, that’s for being stupid.”

 My body sways as if I had too much to drink.
 Never been drunk before, but I can imagine the feeling.
 I feel so heavy.
 Whatever strength I had is all gone now.
 I so badly want to fall back down on the pavement, despite the situation I’m in.
 But I won’t do that.
 I can’t.
 My strong will is what’s keeping me stable.
 That comic means too much to me to give up.

 I crawl shakily towards the torn pieces, my body twitching from the fear that Clark will hit me when I’m least expecting it.
 And that is exactly what he does.
-He jabs me hard on my stomach that I fall to the side and groan from the intense pain.
+He jabs me so hard in my stomach that I fall to the side and groan from the intense pain.

 I knew the attack was coming, but I couldn’t do anything to stop it.
 I lift my chin, resting it on the steaming pavement as I look at my torn comic.
 Some of the pieces are flying away.
 I eye where each of them lands, noting to retrieve them whenever this is all over.